List of Coronation Street characters introduced in 2011: Craig Tinker

 In 2016, Craig has an attack of cowardice during a failed robbery, in which Kylie Platt (Paula Lane) is stabbed and killed but later redeems himself by showing great courage when Gemma Winter (Dolly-Rose Campbell) is threatened.
 This inspires him to apply to become a Special Constable but he is turned down on account of his having a criminal father.
 This is news to Craig, who is angry that Beth never told him.
-Faye writes to Craig's father, Darryl Perkins (Paul Loughran), who subsequently contacts Craig asking him to visit him in prison.
+Faye writes to Craig's father, Darryl Parkins (Paul Loughran), who subsequently contacts Craig asking him to visit him in prison.
 Despite Beth's objections Craig goes to the prison, but is dismayed to find that his father only wanted him to supply him with drugs.
 He also tells Craig that he is still married to Beth and that her marriage to Kirk is therefore invalid.
 Still angry with his mother, Craig reports her to the police for bigamy.
 In 2017 Craig, now a Special Constable (the decision to disqualify him having been overturned), comes under the mentorship of Neil Clifton (Ben Cartwright) who is unbeknownst to him an accomplice of child sex trafficker, Nathan Curtis (Christopher Harper).
 When Bethany Platt (Lucy Fallon) confides in Craig that Neil raped her, he confronts him and is threatened.
 Fortunately, Craig contrives to record Neil's threats, and the latter is arrested.
 Though thankful for the evidence he provided, Craig's superiors give him a formal warning for "breaking the rules".